Season 2

 The Core Challenge

 EMDEs account for 40% of global population and contribute 66% of global GDP growth, yet receive only 5% of the world's $489 trillion in financial assets.
-Even more striking: global investors allocate just 10% of their portfolios to EMDEs, down from 12% a few years ago.
-This persistent underinvestment occurs despite EMDEs offering substantial benefits, including expected earnings growth of 19% during 2025-2029 compared to half that in advanced economies over the same period.
+Even more striking: global investors allocate just 10% of their portfolios to EMDEs, down from 12% a few years ago. eyond returns, EMDE exposure also provides a natural diversification advantage.
+These markets are increasingly driven by domestic consumption, green infrastructure, and digital transitions that move on different cycles than developed economies.

 Five Structural Barriers